reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 }
 ```
 Let us understand what this code does:
-`launch` starts a new coroutine that runs concurrently with the rest of the code.
+`launch{}` function starts a new coroutine that runs concurrently with the rest of the code.

-`runBlocking` is a coroutine builder that means that the thread that runs it (in this case — the `main` thread) gets blocked for the duration of the call until all the coroutines inside the `runBlocking` block complete their execution.
+`runBlocking{}` also starts a new coroutine but blocks the current thread: `main` for the duration of the call until all the code inside the `runBlocking{}` function body complete their execution.

-`longRunningTaskSuspended` is called a suspending function.
+`longRunningTask` function is called a suspending function.
 It suspends the coroutine without blocking the underlying thread but allows other coroutines to run and use the underlying thread for their code.

+We will understand more about starting new coroutines using functions like `launch{}` and `runBlocking{}` in a subsequent section on coroutine builders and scopes.

 When we run this program, we will get the following output:
 ```shell